-The following licences, permits etc have conditions of approval that have been assessed for compliance and implementation where relevant to the current status of the construction activities for the Cowal Gold Project.
+The following licences, permits and approvals have conditions that have been assessed for compliance and implementation where relevant to the current status of the construction activities for the Cowal Gold Project.

 4.1 Environment Protection Licence No. 11912

 Barrick Australia received Environment Protection Licence (EPL) 11912 under section 55 of the Protection of the Environment Operations Act 1997 for the Cowal Gold Project, on 23 December 2003.